drBenway/pixi-vn-wiki/start/canvas.md

 Pixi’VN provides a API object called `canvas` used to interface with Pixi’VN's PixiJS application.
 So you don't need to install pixi.js and the features of Pixi'VN is not equivalent to that of PixiJS.
 Although not recommended, you can still install pixi.js and use canvas.app to access the PixiJS application.

-Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
+The use of Pixi’VN, in rendering, is very similar to that of PixiJS.
 The only differences are as follows:

 - All the components added in the canvas will be linked to an [alias](/start/canvas-alias.md) of your choice.
 This alias will be used to identify the component and to manipulate it.
 - Compared to PixiJS, Pixi’VN saves the current canvas state at each [step](/start/labels.md).